Manucho661/Blockchain_Ultimate_app/README.md

-This a blockchain web application with dealing with cryptocurrency.
+This is a blockchain web application dealing with cryptocurrency.